Licences

 Common Licensing Models

-The latest international ("unported") version of the CC licences is Version 4.1.
-Ported versions of the Version 3.0 licences – that is, versions that have been adapted to a particular jurisdiction – are available for Germany, Austria, and Switzerland.
-With regard to the requirements laid down in the Berlin Declaration, whereby in particular the making of derivative works and the use of works for any responsible purpose, and thus also for commercial purposes, should be permitted, the only CC licences that are "genuinely" open access licences are the CC BY and CC BY-SA licences.
+Regarding the requirements laid down in the Berlin Declaration – whereby in particular the making of derivative works and the use of works for any responsible purpose, and thus also for commercial purposes, should be permitted – the only CC licences that are "genuinely" open access licences are the CC BY and CC BY-SA licences.

 The Digital Peer Publishing Licences (DPPL) were created on the basis of German law with funding from the State of North Rhine-Westphalia.
 They regulate free access to publications through modules with different degrees of permissiveness.
 No distinction is made between scholarly and commercial use.
 Because the licensed work may be distributed only electronically, the rights to use it in printed form or on carrier media are not covered by the licence and remain with the authors.
 Moreover, in contrast to the CC licences, the DPPL apply only to textual works.
 The individual DPPL modules, and FAQs about them, can be found on the website of the North Rhine-Westphalian Library Service Center (hbz).
 With regard to the requirements laid down in the Berlin Declaration, whereby users should be granted the right to freely access the licensed work and to make derivative works, the modular DPPL does not meet the definition of open access used.